OkanShr/okanshr/README.md

 ## 🌱 What I'm Currently Learning

-- Advanced Spring concepts
+- Advanced Spring concepts including Test automation
-- Frontend with React
+- Frontend with React Typescript
 - Deployment with Docker

 ## 📫 How to Reach Me